* Trump lands in Japan at start of 12-day Asia trip

 * To decide if N.Korea named a state sponsor of terrorism

-* Trump will also visit China, expects to meet Russia's Putin (Adds details from U.S. briefing)
+* Trump will also visit China, expects to meet Russia's Putin (Updates with quotes and details of trip throughout)

-Trump kicked off a 12-day Asian trip and is looking to present a united front with Japan against North Korea through meetings with Prime Minister Shinzo Abe amid heightened tensions over Pyongyang's nuclear and missile tests.
+Trump, at the start of a 12-day Asian trip, is looking to present a united front with Japan against North Korea through meetings with Prime Minister Shinzo Abe amid heightened tensions over Pyongyang's nuclear and missile tests.

 Trump has rattled some allies with his vow to "totally destroy" North Korea if it threatens the United States and his dismissal of North Korean leader Kim Jong Un as a "rocket man" on a suicide mission.

-North Korea's recent actions, including several missiles that flew over Japan and Pyongyang's sixth and largest nuclear test, have raised the stakes in the most critical international challenge of Trump's presidency.
+North Korea's recent actions, including several missiles that overflew Japan and Pyongyang's sixth and largest nuclear test, have raised the stakes in the most critical international challenge of Trump's presidency.

-Recent drills over South Korea by two U.S. strategic bombers have further heightened tensions.
+Recent drills over South Korea by two U.S. strategic bombers have further raised tensions.

-Trump also said he planned to meet Russian President Vladimir Putin during his trip, the longest Asian tour by any U.S. leader since George H.W.
+Trump also said he plans to meet Russian President Vladimir Putin during his trip, the longest Asian tour by any U.S. leader since George H.W.
 Bush in 1992.

 "I think it's expected that we will meet," he said.
 "We want Putin's help on North Korea."

-Trump wants a united front with the leaders of Japan and South Korea against North Korea before he visits Beijing to make the case to Chinese President Xi Jinping that he should do more to rein in Pyongyang.
+Trump will seek a united front with the leaders of Japan and South Korea against North Korea before visiting Beijing to make the case to Chinese President Xi Jinping that he should do more to rein in Pyongyang.
+(Reporting by Steve Holland; Writing by Elaine Lies; Editing by Paul Tait)